llafuente/language-spec/control-flow.md

 *Semantics*

-`foreach` will repeat given block of code for each value that given expression holds.
+`foreach` shall repeat `foreach-body` for each value that given expression holds.

 It will create two magic variables:
 * `$index` of type index for the numeric index value
 * `$value` that will hold the value of given structure.
-Both magic variable can have custom names if provided.
+Both magic variables can have custom names if provided.

 The input is safe to be modified, change, add or remove are allowed.
 *Note* Removing/changing current `$value` could make the value unusable depending on the implementations.